Department of Agriculture

 - Failure to follow requirements contained in the processor contract;

-- Any harvested production infected by mold, yeast, fungus, or other microbial organisms after harvest; or
+- Any harvested production infected by mold, yeast, fungus, or other microbial organisms; or

 - Any damage or loss of production due to the inability to market the hemp for any reason other than actual physical damage to the hemp from an insurable cause of loss.

 - Duties in the Event of Damage or Loss

 If a damage or loss occurs you must:

 - Provide to our loss adjuster a copy of your certification form or official license for the current crop year for the applicable insured county prior to the completion of any claim;